YDLD-dataset/YDLD/README.md

 ## License

-The annotations in this dataset are licensed under the CC BY-NC-ND 4.0 license.
+The annotations in this dataset and the codes are licensed under the CC BY-NC-ND 4.0 license.
 Redistribution and use of the dataset for non-commercial purposes should follow this license.

 The copyright of the images remains with YouTube and the respective original creators.
 Users should refer to [YouTube's copyright policies](https://www.youtube.com/about/copyright/) and the original creators' terms for any use of the images.